pingcap/docs-cn/production-deployment-using-tiup.md

 - The initialization configuration file is `topology.yaml`.
 - `--user root`: Log in to the target machine through the `root` key to complete the cluster deployment, or you can use other users with `ssh` and `sudo` privileges to complete the deployment.
 - `[-i]` and `[-p]`: optional.
 If you have configured login to the target machine without password, these parameters are not required.
 If not, choose one of the two parameters. `[-i]` is the private key of the `root` user (or other users specified by `--user`) that has access to the target machine. `[-p]` is used to input the user password interactively.
+- If you need to specify the user group name to be created on the target machine, see [this example](https://github.com/pingcap/tiup/blob/master/examples/topology.example.yaml#L7).

 At the end of the output log, you will see ```Deployed cluster `tidb-test` successfully```.
 This indicates that the deployment is successful.